CUBRID/cubrid-manual/en/sql/function/regex_fn.rst

     :param string: Specifies the original string.
 If the value is **NULL**, **NULL** is returned.
     :param pattern_string: Specifies the regular expression pattern string to be searched.
 If the value is **NULL**, **NULL** is returned.
     :param match_type: Specifies the string to change default matching behavior of the function.
-If the value is ommitted, the default value 'i' is applied.
+If the value is omitted, the default value 'i' is applied.
 If the value is other than 'c' or 'i', an error will be returned.
 If the value is **NULL**, **NULL** is returned.
     :rtype: INT

 .. code-block:: sql